dangarmat/dangarmat.github.io/_posts/2018-05-14-Best-City-For-Data-Scientists-Using-hvest.md

 ![scrape_07](/images/scrape_07.PNG)

 As a recap, what we've figured out is the html tags surrounding the text we need to extract from this page.
-Using `rvest` library, we can use this information to translate this page into xml, then extract the part of this tag that has the needed information
+Using `rvest` library, we can use this information to translate this page into XML, then extract the part of this tag that has the needed information

 ```r
 webpage <- read_html(url)